Digital Signature Certificate

 - Court filings (e-Courts).

-- Signing contracts and agreements where legal enforceability and high assurance are required.
+- Signing contracts and agreements where legal enforceability and high assurance are required. - Verification: The verification for Class 3 DSC is the most rigorous, often requiring:

 - Aadhaar eKYC (OTP): A common method for identity verification.